EpicTofuu/Assignment/README.md

 src: contains all python code
 testing: contains bash unit tests

-lib: contains all lower level encryption code
+Cipher: contains all lower level encryption code
 .\: contains all higher level implementations of encryption code.
 "The frontend piece of software"

 Pseudocode is included in root